cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 = Field / attribute mapping =
 Map your field attributes to those of the channels of your choice.
 For many channels using the right field names is obliged.

+= Preview feature =
+Quickly tweak and tune the content of your product feed by creating a preview version of your feed

 = Fix for WooCommerce structured data bug (Elite version) = Because of a bug in WooCommerce variable products will get disapproved in Google's Merchant Center.
 WooCommerce adds the price of the cheapest variable product in the structured data for all variations of a product.
 Because of this there will be a mismatch between the product price you provide to Google in your Google Shopping product feed and the structured data price on the product landingpage.
 Google will therefor disapprove the product in its merchant center.
 You won't be able to advertise on that product in your Google Shopping campaign.
 Our plugin has a feature that will fix the structured data on variable product pages by adding the correct variable product price in the JSON-LD structured data so Google will approve the variable products you submitted.